walles/theminator/README.md

 # TODO

+- Color the empty space next to the tabs with `tab.inactiveBackground`
 - Make terminal background the same color as the editor background
+- Make sure editor background and the sidebar background have some distance between them
+- Give the editor line numbers the same background color as the editor
 - Generate UI theme
 - Generate matching syntax theme
 - How to add Semantic Highlighting to our theme?
 Sounds easy.
 Any reason not to?